 To be considered for full acceptance to a degree program, a graduate applicant must:

-- Submit proof of a bachelor's degree from an institution which is regionally accredited or internationally recognized institution with at least a 3.0 grade point average (B) as indicated by official transcripts.
+- Submit proof of a bachelor's degree from a regionally accredited or internationally recognized institution with at least a 3.0 grade point average (B) as indicated by official transcripts.

 - Submit a completed application form with a $30.00 nonrefundable application fee (waived for Barry alumni).
 The application form may be downloaded from www.barry.edu, printed out, and submitted.
 Some graduate schools also have an on-line application that can be submitted electronically.
 The application fee for the graduate electronic applications can be submitted under separate cover.
 A paper application can be obtained by contacting the Office of Admissions.

 - Submit a statement of purpose (goals) or career narrative statement as required by the specific school.

 - Provide complete official transcripts from each college or university attended.
 Transcripts in the applicant's possession will not be accepted unless in an official envelope sealed by the institution issuing the transcript.
 An applicant whose degree has not yet been posted may submit a letter, on official letterhead, from the dean of the institution, verifying completion of degree requirements, until the official transcript reflecting degree is submitted.

 - Provide the required recommendations in support of graduate study (see specific application form).

 - Supply current admission entrance examination scores, as required by the individual school.
 Contact the Office of Graduate Admissions for specific requirements.